gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *"No no no no," she moaned.
 How could she have fallen asleep?
-And where could Sindy have---*
+And where could Sindy have—*

 *A faint breeze brushed across her tail.
 She ran to the kitchen.